jimjh/raft-self-study/README.md

 ## Testing

-Maybe there is a way to provide a proxy for the sockets so we can simulate various network issues _e.g._ lossy, partitions.
+An effort will be made to use dependency injection across the library.
+This will allow tests to provide mocks that can be used to simulate various network failures.

 ## Schedule